 Bankruptcy is a process under federal law designed to help people and businesses receive protection from their creditors to whom they owe money.
-After a petition for bankruptcy and fee is filed in court, the court issues an automatic stay–a court order that temporarily protects the debtor from all further acts of collections until the court accepts a plan for repayment or full discharge of debts.
+After a petition for bankruptcy and a filing fee are submitted to the court, the court issues an automatic stay.
+This court order temporarily protects the debtor from all further acts of collection until the court accepts a repayment plan or grants a complete discharge of debts.

-There are numerous reasons and circumstances that people may choose to file bankruptcy.
+Numerous reasons and circumstances may lead people to file for bankruptcy.
 Some are possible to avoid.
 Some are not.
-Possible reasons some choose to file bankruptcy may be even due to a combination of several factors such as:
+Possible reasons some choose to file bankruptcy may be due to a combination of several factors, such as:

 Are there different types of bankruptcy?

-While there are four (4) types of bankruptcy listed below, Chapter 7 & Chapter 13 are the most common bankruptcies used by consumers.
-A qualified Utah bankruptcy attorney can help guide you through to see which type is best for your situation.
+While there are four (4) types of bankruptcy listed below, Chapter 7 and Chapter 13 are the most common bankruptcies used by consumers.
+A qualified Utah bankruptcy attorney can help guide you to see which type is best for your situation.

 What debts can you discharge in bankruptcy?

-There are certain debts that are readily dischargeable in bankruptcy.
+Certain debts are readily dischargeable in bankruptcy.
 They include:

 When not to file for bankruptcy

-It is always in the best interest of the individual to work through his or her money own problems and pay bills than to declare bankruptcy, especially if the amount is near $20,000, which is often around one year’s salary for most people.
+It is always in the best interest of the individual to work through their own money problems and pay bills rather than declare bankruptcy, especially if the amount is near $20,000, which is often around one year’s salary for most people.

-Seeking information and options from legal counsel is always a good idea in order to find the best solution for your individual situation.
+Seeking information and options from legal counsel is always a good idea to find the best solution for your individual situation.

-Once the bankruptcy is filed, all the property of the debtor at the time of the filing and certain future property, becomes the property of the bankruptcy estate.
-This means that the bankruptcy trustee will take control of this property for purposes of paying the creditors.
+Once the bankruptcy is filed, all property of the debtor at the time of filing, as well as specific future property, becomes the property of the bankruptcy estate.
+This means that the bankruptcy trustee will take control of the property to pay creditors.

-HOWEVER, there is certain property which the debtor will be able to keep, which means it is either excluded or exempt.
-Which assets or property that will be exempt is determined upon your situation, your income and the state law.
+However, there is a particular property that the debtor will be able to keep, which means it is either excluded or exempt from seizure.
+Which assets or property that will be exempt is determined based on your situation, your income, and the state law.
 The best way to determine which property to keep requires a detailed analysis of your situation by a professional attorney.

 Can I keep my house after bankruptcy?

-Depending upon your circumstances, you may exempt (or able to keep) up to $100,000 in equity.
-When calculating your equity, use a lower amount which would reflect the price of a forced liquidation as opposed to the ideal selling conditions to find the value for your home.
-Once you know the value, subtract the amount owed on the loan, plus selling and transfer costs from the value.
+Depending upon your circumstances, you may be exempt (or able to keep) up to $100,000 in equity.
+When calculating your equity, use a lower amount, which reflects the price of a forced liquidation rather than ideal selling conditions, to determine the value of your home.
+Once you know the value, subtract the amount owed on the loan, plus selling and transfer costs, from the value.
 This will be the equity.
-You may be able to keep up to $100,000 in equity.
+You can keep up to $100,000 in equity.
 Unfortunately, liquidated properties are often valued less than what we like to think the property is worth.

 Can I keep my car after bankruptcy?

 In most situations, courts understand that you need a car to work to get back on your feet.
-However, if you own vintage or expensive cars worth many thousands of dollars, it is more than likely you will probably not to be able to keep them.
-If, on the other hand, you have a car worth $10,000 and you owe $8000 on it, you will most likely keep it, but you must still make the payments on your car loan.
-This is called reaffirming (or keeping) the debt.
-In some cases, your attorney or representative can also re-negotiate the loan or the lease to get a more favorable deal for you.
+However, if you own vintage or expensive cars worth many thousands of dollars, it is more than likely that you will not be able to keep them.
+If, on the other hand, you have a car worth $10,000 and you owe $8,000 on it, you will most likely keep it, but you must still make the payments on your car loan.
+This is referred to as reaffirming (or maintaining) the debt.
+In some cases, your attorney or representative can also renegotiate the loan or the lease to get a more favorable deal for you.

-No. Bankruptcy laws prohibit discrimination based upon a debtor filing for protection under the bankruptcy laws.
-Under normal circumstances, unless your employer is a creditor, your employer will not know.
+No. Bankruptcy laws prohibit discrimination against debtors who file for protection under the bankruptcy laws.
+Under normal circumstances, unless your employer is a creditor, they will not be aware.

 What you should not do if you are thinking about bankruptcy: